 - Covering up an anti-doping rule violation

-An athlete associating with someone, such as a coach or medical professional, who has been found guilty of an anti-doping rule violation or equivalent
+- Knowingly associating with someone in a sporting capacity who has been found guilty of an anti-doping rule violation

 Many medications contain substances which are prohibited in sport.
 Any athlete who is sick or injured needs to carefully consider the medications they take to ensure they avoid prohibited substances.

 To check whether a medication is permitted in sport, please visit the Medication Check page on the DFSNZ website or request a copy of DFSNZ’s wallet guide on the status of common medications.

 Athletes can apply for a Therapeutic Use Exemption (TUE) if they need to take medication which is prohibited in sport.
 If athletes compete at a top level, they may need to apply for a TUE before they take medication which contains a prohibited substance.
 Visit the TUE page on the DFSNZ website for more information.

 Many dietary or sports supplements are marketed as helping to improve performance, recovery, weight loss or muscle A lack of regulation in the supplement industry means that supplements can be contaminated by substances that are prohibited in sport, and which may not be accurately listed on the label.
 Athletes take supplements at their own risk.
 Every athlete is 100% responsible for what they put in their body.
 DFSNZ does not endorse any supplement and encourages athletes to think carefully if they are considering taking a supplement.
 Get all the facts and find help making your decision with DFSNZ’s Supplement Decision-Making Guide.